 The apprenticeship model is widely recognised as an effective means of addressing skills gaps and enhancing workforce knowledge in various industries.
 By combining on-the-job training with off-the-job learning, apprenticeships provide a robust framework for practical skill development and theoretical knowledge acquisition.
 However, for an apprenticeship programme to deliver optimal results, a comprehensive training needs analysis (TNA) must be conducted prior to its development and implementation.
 This article outlines the process of conducting a TNA, discusses the potential of apprenticeships to fill workplace knowledge and skills gaps, and emphasises the importance of a thorough TNA in ensuring the successful delivery of apprenticeship programmes.

 Conducting a Training Needs Analysis

-One of the benefits of apprenticeship training is that it can be tailored to meet the specific needs of an employer.
-For example, if an employer has identified a skills gap within their workforce, they can design an apprenticeship programme that will address this need.
-This flexibility means that apprenticeship programmes can be used to fill gaps in workplace knowledge and skills.
+One of the key benefits of apprenticeship programmes is their adaptability to the specific needs of employers.
+If an employer identifies a skills gap within their workforce, they can collaborate with a training provider to develop an apprenticeship programme tailored to address this need.
+This flexibility enables apprenticeships to fill gaps in workplace knowledge and skills effectively.